What is pneumothorax?

 Premature babies whose lung tissues are more fragile

-Babies with meconium aspiration because the meconium plugs the airways and can weaken the tissues
+Babies with meconium aspiration, because the meconium plugs the airways, causing areas of the lungs to collapse

 What are the symptoms of pneumothorax and other air leaks?